brylevkirill/notes/Deep Learning.md

   `generalization`
 >	"Deep convolutional networks have become a popular tool for image generation and restoration.
 Generally, their excellent performance is imputed to their ability to learn realistic image priors from a large number of example images.
 In this paper, we show that, on the contrary, the structure of a generator network is sufficient to capture a great deal of low-level image statistics prior to any learning.
 In order to do so, we show that a randomly-initialized neural network can be used as a handcrafted prior with excellent results in standard inverse problems such as denoising, superresolution, and inpainting.
 Furthermore, the same prior can be used to invert deep neural representations to diagnose them, and to restore images based on flash-no flash input pairs."

+>	"We show that this very simple formulation is very competitive for standard image processing problems such as denoising, inpainting and super-resolution.
+This is particularly remarkable because no aspect of the network is learned from data; instead, the weights of the network are always randomly initialized, so that the only prior information is in the structure of the network itself."

+>	"One may wonder why a high-capacity network fθ can be used as a prior at all.
+In fact, one may expect to be able to find parameters θ recovering any possible image x, including random noise, so that the network should not impose any restriction on the generated image.
+We now show that, while indeed almost any image can be fitted, the choice of network architecture has a major effect on how the solution space is searched by methods such as gradient descent.
+In particular, we show that the network resists “bad” solutions and descends much more quickly towards naturally-looking images.
+The result is that minimizing (2) either results in a good-looking local optimum, or, at least, the optimization trajectory passes near one."

+>	"Thus, although in the limit the parametrization can fit unstructured noise, it does so very reluctantly.
+In other words, the parametrization offers high impedance to noise and low impedance to signal.
+Therefore for most applications, we restrict the number of iterations in the optimization process (2) to a certain number of iterations.
+The resulting prior then corresponds to projection onto a reduced set of images that can be produced from z by ConvNets with parameters θ that are not too far from the random initialization θ0."

   - <https://dmitryulyanov.github.io/deep_image_prior>
   - `video` <https://youtube.com/watch?v=fj0yLTa_bmA> (Ulyanov)
   - `post` <https://towardsdatascience.com/demystifying-deep-image-prior-7076e777e5ba>